Xamla/xamlamoveit/README.md

 <img alt="Rosvita Beta Logo" src="./rosvita-beta.svg" width="400"/>

 This software is part of Rosvita Beta, the easiest and fastest way to get started with robot programming and ROS.
-You are free to use the Xamlamoveit in your own projects, but we recommend to have a look at the Rosvita IDE, where everything is already set up and you can start in no time.
-Checkit out, it's free for personal usage.

 ## Xamlamoveit